 Water recreation activities vary, depending on which lake.
 On Folsom Lake, you’ll find sailing, boating and jet skiing; on Lake Natoma, with its 5-mph speed limit, you’ll find kayaking, rowing, canoeing and sailing.
 On both lakes, stand-up paddleboarding (SUP) has become increasingly popular in recent years.
 Lake Natoma is internationally known for its world class rowing championships hosted by the Sacramento State Aquatic Center.

-Fishing is another popular pastime throughout the park, as there are a variety of Bass, Salmon, Rainbow Trout, and Catfish, among others.
+Fishing is another popular pastime throughout the park, as there are a variety of fish including; Bass, Salmon, Rainbow Trout, and Catfish, among others.

 Natural and Cultural Resources